Beyond Barren Plateaus: Quantum Variational Algorithms Are Swamped With Traps: Shallow VQAs as Random Fields

 where $\bm{U_i}$ are i.i.d. drawn from an $\epsilon$-approximate $t$-design under the monomial measure on $l$ qubits~\cite{harrow2018approximate}, where $\epsilon=\operatorname{O}\left(1\right)$.
 Note that in particular, though the total ansatz size $n$ may be large, all potential scrambling of the ansatz may only happen locally, in regions of size $l\ll n$; in other words, these ansatzes are \emph{not} expected to suffer from barren plateaus, particularly if $l=\operatorname{O}\left(\log\left(n\right)\right)$~\cite{cerezo2020costfunctiondependent,napp2022quantifying}. $\bm{W_i}$ is composed of fixed parameterized rotations which we take WLOG to be of the form $\bm{R}_{\bm{Y_a}}\left(\theta_b\right)=\exp\left(-\ci\theta_b\bm{Y_a}\right)$ (where as previously mentioned, this parameter dependence is identical across all $\bm{W_i}$), fixed gates, and potentially randomly chosen gates such that $\bm{W_i}$ itself is a random field.
 For simplicity, we also assume that all $\theta_i$ are independent from one another (i.e. we are in the $r=1$ regime of \cite{anschuetz2022critical}), and that each qubit in the reverse light cone has at least one parameterized gate.
 We also assume that the field $\bm{W_i}\left(\bm{\theta}\right)$ is rotationally invariant in $\theta_i$.

-We now give the formal statement and proof of Theorem~\ref{thm:app_scramb_vqe_convs_whrfs_inf}.
+We now give the formal statement and proof of the loss landscapes of local, shallow VQAs.
 First, the formal statement: \begin{theorem}[Approximately locally scrambled variational loss functions converge to WHRFs] Let $p_{\text{VQE},\bm{\theta}}$ be the joint distribution of the loss function of \eqref{eq:practical_loss_func}, its gradient norm, and the determinant of its Hessian at $\bm{\theta}$, where the gradient and Hessian are normalized by $q$.
 Let $p_{\text{WHRF},\bm{\theta}}$ be the same for the WHRF:

 with $m=\frac{\left\lVert\bm{\alpha}\right\rVert_1^2}{\left\lVert\bm{\alpha}\right\rVert_2^2}2^{l-1}$ degrees of freedom, where $\bm{J}\sim\mathcal{CW}_{2^l}\left(m,\bm{I_{2^l}}\right)$.
 Here, $\bm{w}$ are points on the hypertorus $\left(S^1\right)^{\times l}$ parameterized by $\bm{\tilde{\theta}}$, where $\tilde{\theta_i}$ is the sum of all $\theta_j$ on qubit $i$.
 We then have that $p_{\text{VQE},\bm{\theta}}$ weakly converges to $p_{\text{WHRF},\bm{\theta}}$, up to an error $\operatorname{\tilde{O}}\left(\operatorname{poly}\left(\frac{1}{t}+\epsilon+\exp\left(-l\right)\right)\right)$ in L\'{e}vy--Prokhorov distance. \end{theorem} As we previously mentioned, for technical reasons, we only prove the convergence of the joint distribution of the loss and certain functions of its first two derivatives.
 We emphasize once more that this does not affect our final conclusions, as all results on the local minima distribution of WHRFs given in \cite{anschuetz2022critical} depend only on this joint distribution.